L3P3/lui-ssr/README.md

 - There is no error handling at all.
 Any bug is undefined behaviour.
 If your app works with lui.dev.js without errors, it should work here too.

-- I am still working on it, you cannot really use it yet. 🙃

 ## Technical details

 This wrapper only executes as much as is needed to generate the initial HTML by providing a mock lui interface to the app. `hook_effect`s are ignored, `hook_memo`s just pass-through and so on.
 When you hold up to my lui rules, you should be fine.